Olgla/DoIt/README.md

-#DoIt is a simple to-do lists app
+# DoIt

+**DoIt** is a lightweight and intuitive to-do list application designed to help you organize your tasks efficiently.

+## Run locally

-Cope the code from the project main page and run index.html file.
-Or install Live server extention and run it.
+- Copy the code from the project’s main page.
+- Install dependancies: enter "npm install" in your terminal
-To run dev version, in the terminal enter "npm run dev"
+- To run development server, enter "npm run dev" in the terminal
+- Open [http://localhost:5173](http://localhost:5173) in your browser

+## Prod version

+Is under development, and the link will be provided as soon as available